 Several participants reported their vaccination/s before CED and vaccinations were confirmed by documentation (e.g., vaccine passport, medical records).
 Those receiving first and second MVA-BN vaccination before CED were part of the descriptive baseline and sexual behaviour assessment in the overall MSM cohort, but not part of the VE or Safety cohorts.
 The exclusion of those participants has limited the available sample size for the VE and safety objectives.
 Participants receiving the first vaccination before CED but a second vaccination at or after CED were allowed to enter the VE and safety cohorts for the second vaccine.
-However, this presents some limitations in that prospective vaccinations outside of participating study centres were permitted (i.e., no indication of location of vaccination on the eCRF).
-In the vast majority of cases, vaccinations were administered within the participating study centres and the monitoring of safety and MPXV infections was mandatory for all study centres.
+However, this presents some limitations in that prospective vaccination on the eCRF).
+In most cases, vaccinations were administered within the participating study centres and the monitoring of safety and MPXV infections was mandatory for all study centres.
 Study centre physicians verified any mpox vaccination outside of participating study centres via documentation in the vaccination passport (as is common practice in Germany).